-The global or national outbreak of an infectious disease, such as COVID-19, may cause disruptions to our business and operational plans, which may include (i) shortages of employees, (ii) unavailability of contractors and subcontractors, (iii) interruption of supplies from third parties upon which we rely, (iv) recommendations of, or restrictions imposed by, government and health authorities, including quarantines, to address the COVID-19 pandemic and (v) restrictions that we and our contractors and subcontractors impose, including facility shutdowns, to ensure the safety of employees and others.
+World health events may cause disruptions to our business and operational plans, which may include (i) shortages of employees, (ii) unavailability of contractors and subcontractors, (iii) interruption of supplies from third parties upon which we rely, (iv) recommendations of, or restrictions imposed by, government and health authorities, including quarantines and (v) restrictions that we and our contractors and subcontractors impose, including facility shutdowns, to ensure the safety of employees and others.
 While it is not possible to predict their extent or durations, these disruptions may have a material adverse effect on our business, financial condition and results of operations and could adversely affect our ability to return capital to our stockholders through dividends and/or repurchases of shares of AM common stock.

-Further, adverse impacts on Antero Resources' business resulting from any such outbreak may also adversely affect our business and results of operations.
-For example, the effects of COVID-19 and concerns regarding its global spread have negatively impacted global demand for crude oil and natural gas, which could continue to contribute to price volatility impacting the price Antero Resources receives for its natural gas, NGLs and oil.
-In addition, COVID-19 could continue to materially and adversely affect the demand for and marketability of natural gas, NGLs and oil production and production levels.
-Although Antero Resources has not been required to curtail or shut-in a portion of its production, it may do so in the future.
-For further discussion of the business risks of Antero Resources that may impact us, see "-Customer Concentration-Because substantially all of our revenue is currently derived from Antero Resources, any development that materially and adversely affects Antero Resources' operations, financial condition or market reputation could have a material and adverse impact on us," the effects of which may be heightened to the extent the COVID-19 pandemic adversely affects our business and financial results.
+Further, adverse impacts on Antero Resources' business resulting from world health events may also adversely affect our business and results of operations.
+The effects of a pandemic, epidemic or outbreak of an infectious disease and concerns regarding its global spread could negatively impact global demand for crude oil and natural gas, which may contribute to price volatility that could impact the price Antero Resources' receives for its natural gas, NGLs and oil and materially and adversely affect the demand for and marketability of Antero Resources' production, as well as lead to temporary curtailment or shut-ins of production due to lack of downstream demand or storage capacity.
+For further discussion of the business risks of Antero Resources that may impact us, see "- Customer Concentration-Because substantially all of our revenue is currently derived from Antero Resources, any development that materially and adversely affects Antero Resources' operations, financial condition or market reputation could have a material and adverse impact on us."